FieryRMS/AndroidAutoClicker/README.md

 # AndroidAutoClicker
-An auto clicker for Android, using adb and srccpy-
+An auto clicker for Android, using adb and srccpy